-As well as baseline limits, the specified process performance limits are values of the Scale of the Measure used for defining the Specified Process Performance.
+As well as baseline limits, the Specified process performance limits are values of the Scale of the Measure used for defining the Specified Process Performance.
 Returning to the previous example, consider the Requirements Management standard process of the organization Org.
 It could have a specified process performance defined in relation to the measure requirements changing rate, given by the upper and lower limits 0 and 0.25, respectively.

-Process Capability characterizes the ability of a Stable Standard Software Process to achieve the Process Performance Specified for it, considering a particular Measure.
+Process Capability characterizes the ability of a Stable Standard Software Process to achieve the process performance specified for it, considering a particular Measure.
 Process Capability is obtained from a Process Performance Baseline and it is calculated in relation to a Specified Process Performance.
-A Process Capability is determined by applying a Process Capability Determination Procedure.
+Process Capability Determination Procedure.
+It is applied to determine Process Capability.
 This kind of procedure defines a logical sequence of operations used to determine the capacity of a Stable Standard Software Process and to identify if it is a capable process.
 The following is an example of a Process Capability Determination Procedure:

 PCDP-01: calculate the process capability index using the calculation formula Cp = (ULb- LLb)/(ULs- LLs), where Cp = process capability index, ULb = process performance baseline upper limit, LLb = process performance baseline lower limit, ULs = specified process performance upper limit and LLs = specified process performance lower limit.
 If Cp is ≤1, verify if the process performance baseline limits are within the specified process performance limits.
 In the affirmative case, the process is capable.
 Otherwise, the process is not capable.
+Capable Standard Software Process: the Process Capability reveled that the specific process is capable of achieving the expected performance.
+Regarding the examples cited before, consider applying the Process capability determination procedure PCDP-01 to the Requirement Management standard process of the organization Org.
+As a result, we obtained a Capability index 0.6.
+Besides, consider that the Process performance baseline limits are within the specified process performance limits.
+So, this Requirement Management standard process is a Capable Standard Process with respect to the measure requirements changing rate.
+RSMO: PBE Requirements for a Measure to be used in SPC